-\end{theorem} We aim to enhance the equivalence (\ref{derivedeq}) and for this purpose the language of derivators (see \cite{derptderstder}) turns out to be the most convenient one.
+\end{theorem} We aim to enhance and generalize the equivalence (\ref{derivedeq}) and for this purpose the language of derivators (see \cite{derptderstder}) turns out to be the most convenient one.
 Derivators, in fact, are meant to be a minimal extension of a derived category with a well behaved calculus of homotopy limits and colimits.
-The easiest example of a derivator consists of diagrams in a bicomplete category where, in fact, the left and right Kan extensions can always be computed pointwise (see \cite{maclane}).
+The easiest example of a derivator consists of diagrams in a bicomplete category, where the left and right Kan extensions can always be computed pointwise (see \cite{maclane}).
 The definition of derivators axiomatises this property which, for derived categories in \cref{dercat}, is guaranteed if we consider the derived category of diagram categories (\emph{coherent diagrams}) instead of diagrams in the derived category (\emph{incoherent diagrams}).
-The passage from incoherent diagrams to coherent ones can be studied via \textbf{homotopical epimorphisms} which we present in \cref{sec:homoepi} as they are a fundamental tool to enhance and prove our main result (\cref{mainthm}).

 Specifically, in this article we work with stable derivators which, by definition, admit zero objects and whose homotopy pushout squares and homotopy pullback squares coincide.
 Stable derivators, introduced by Heller \cite{heller88, heller97} and Grothendieck \cite{grothendieck91}, were then studied further by Franke \cite{franke96}, Keller \cite{keller91} and Maltsiniotis \cite{maltsiniotis01, maltsiniotis07}.
 They are of general interest because, with the additional hypothesis of being \textit{strong} (cf. \cite[Definition 1.8]{derptderstder}), the underlying category of a strong and stable derivator is always a triangulated category.
-They are interesting for us because, given a Grothendieck category $\mathcal{G}$, the derived category of diagrams in $\mathcal{G}$ forms a stable derivator.
+They are interesting for us because, given a Grothendieck category $\mathcal{G}$, the derived category of diagrams in $\mathcal{G}$ forms a so-called stable derivator.